JCP 2.11 |

 Definition of Terms for Submitting a New or Revised JSR

-Once a JSR is approved, a group of experts is formed to develop a first draft of the specification that both the community and the Executive Committee review.
-Members who have signed a JSPA and wish to nominate an Expert to serve on one or more of the Expert groups can do so by submitting a nomination request.
+Once a JSR is approved, a group of experts is formed to develop a progressive drafts of the specification that anyone with an internet connection can review.
+Members who have signed a JSPA and wish to nominate a representative to serve on one or more of the Expert Groups or be listed as a Contributor can do so by submitting a nomination request.

 When an Expert Group completes the first draft of their specification, they will make it available to the public for Early Draft Review.
 The Expert Group uses the feedback from the review to revise and refine the draft.

-The completed specification, reference implementation, and Technology Compatibility Kit are updated in response to ongoing requests for clarification, interpretation, enhancements, and revisions.
-The Executive Committee votes to approve all proposed changes to a specification to be carried out immediately or reject the changes and thus either require the Maintenance Lead to submit a revised list of changes, or defer the changes until the specification can be revised by an expert group in a new JSR.
+The Maintenance Lead tracks requests for clarification, interpretation, enhancements and revisions in an Issue Tracker.
+Then the Maintenance Lead initiates a review of the proposed changes.
+The Executive Committee votes to approve all proposed changes to a specification to be carried out immediately or reject the changes and thus either require the Maintenance Lead to submit a revised list of changes, or defer the changes until the specification can be revised by an Expert Group in a new JSR.
+If the Executive Committee approves the ballot, then the Maintenance Lead produces an updated Specification, Reference Implementation, and Technology Compatibility Kit as required to accommodate those approved changes.
 Challenges to one or more tests in a specification's Technology Compatibility Kit are ultimately decided by the Executive Committee if they cannot be otherwise resolved.

 JSR Voting Results